-As you can no doubt appreciate this is a huge factor in our industry and, I think, one that the manufacturers have to look at very closely indeed.
-At the end of the day there's only one party that wins on high spares pricing, the manufacturer and only one that loses, the customer!
+As you can no doubt appreciate this is a huge factor in our industry and, we think, one that the manufacturers have to look at very closely indeed.
+At the end of the day there's no party that wins on high spares pricing, the manufacturer and the customer both lose!

 Customers, in general, accept that repairs will be needed at some point in the appliance's lifespan which is generally perceived to be up to 10 years.
 What they do not expect is many of the common use spares to cost more than a new appliance would!
 This is highlighted by the fact that many machines are "written-off" prematurely, in some cases these days, under 2 year old appliances are effectively scrap because to replace a module can easily cost £130 plus VAT and a new appliance can be had for not much more.

-We use a really simple system to let people know if a spare part for an appliance is a "genuine" item or an alternative, compatible or whatever term you choose to use and, in our store, you will find two labels used to designate which is which, as shown below.
+We use a really simple system to let people know if a spare part for an appliance is a "genuine" item or an alternative, compatible or whatever term you choose to use and, in our store which is which is shown on each spare part.